Image Clustering with External Guidance: Experiments

+We first evaluate the proposed TAC on five widely-used image clustering datasets, compared with 15 deep clustering baselines.
+While early baselines adopt ResNet-34(18) as the backbone, here we mainly focus on comparisons with zero-shot CLIP and CLIP-based methods.
 As shown in Table~\ref{tab: classic}, by simply retrieving a text counterpart for each image, the proposed TAC successfully mines ``free'' semantic information from the text encoder.
 Without any additional training, TAC (no train) substantially improves the k-means clustering performance, especially on more complex datasets.
 For example, it achieves 14.4\% and 43.5\% ARI improvements on CIFAR-20 and ImageNet-Dogs, respectively.
 When further enhanced with the proposed cross-modal mutual distillation strategy, TAC achieves state-of-the-art clustering performance, even surpassing zero-shot CLIP on all five datasets.
-Notably, the improvement brought by leveraging the text modality is significant on ImageNet-Dogs, demonstrating the potential of texts in distinguishing visually similar samples.
 Such compelling results demonstrate that beyond the current zero-shot classification paradigm, alternative simple but more effective strategies exist for mining the VLP model's ability in image classification and clustering.